 About us

-Our services cover child labour prevention and remediation, child rights risks assessments, support packages for young workers and other vulnerable groups, and services to create family-friendly workplaces in supply chains including child friendly spaces and migrant parents training.
+Our services cover the development of tools and guidance to support responsible business practices, child labour prevention and remediation (including multi-stakeholder programmes like our Child Rights Action Hubs), child rights and human rights risk assessments, support packages for young workers and other vulnerable groups, and services to create family-friendly workplaces in supply chains.

-Our supply chain mapping and risk assessments help businesses to understand where and how their supply chain-related operations have a child rights and human rights impact, and provide concrete recommendations to manage risks.
+Our supply chain mapping and risk assessments provide companies with a clear understanding of where and how their operations impact child rights and human rights, along with actionable strategies to manage risks.

 We work in major sourcing countries across Asia, with staff and projects also located in Europe, Africa, North and South America.